Which Monistat Works Best For Yeast Infection?

 Monistat and Period:

 Many women get yeast infections before, during or just after their period.
 The good news is that you can safely use Monistat during your period, but you should not use tampons or menstrual cups as they can remove parts of the suppository from your vagina when you change them, making Monistat less effective.

 Also, some people claim that menstrual blood can dilute the drug making it less effective.
-However, Monistat manufacturer assures that Monistat treatment during your period is as effective as any other time of the month.
+However, the Monistat manufacturer assures that Monistat treatment during your period is as effective as any other time of the month.

 Is There Anything Else I Should Know About Monistat?

-The manufacturer recommends storing Monistat at 20º-25º C (68º-77ºF) .
+The manufacturer recommends storing Monistat at 20º-25º C (68º-77ºF).
 If you notice that your Monistat box is damaged or open discard it immediately.
-If the seal over tube opening or on the box is punctured or broken, don’t use it either.
+If the seal over the tube opening or on the box is punctured or broken, don’t use it either.

 How Do I Know For Sure if it’s a Yeast Infection and not Something Else?

 Vaginal yeast infection symptoms can sometimes be confused with bacterial vaginosis (BV) or more serious infections, such as sexually transmitted diseases.

 These infections require a completely different treatment and they can pose a serious health risk if left untreated.
-That’s why it’s crucial to get tested for yeast infection before you start your treatment.
+That’s why it’s crucial to get tested for a yeast infection before you start your treatment.

 There are two ways can do it: